What does Chichén Itzá mean? Unveiling the name and history of this Maya wonder

-The Maya have long awakened travelers’ curiosity on account of the many mysteries enshrouding this pre-Hispanic civilisation.
-For one thing, the city of Chichén Itzá in Mexico was abandoned by its inhabitants – seemingly without explanation – centuries before the Spaniards arrived at the shores that would one day become the Yucatán Peninsula.
+The Maya have long awakened travelers’ curiosity because of the many mysteries surrounding this pre-Hispanic civilization.
+For one thing, the city of Chichén Itzá in central Mexico was abandoned by its inhabitants – seemingly without explanation – centuries before the Spaniards arrived at the shores that would one day become the Yucatán Peninsula.

 What is Chichén Itzá?

 Archaeologists believe that a “sacred geography” led the Maya to design Chichén Itzá.
 There appears to be a correlation throughout Mesoamerica between the landscape beneath the earth’s surface and the Maya constructions above it.
-The pattern seems to be that structures are built near caves, tunnels or cenotes (natural sinkholes).
+The pattern seems to be that structures are built near caves, tunnels or cenotes.

-Caves were important to the Maya cosmos – they're where eternal darkness reigned and important deities lived.
+Caves were important to the Maya cosmos – where eternal darkness reigned and important deities lived.
 If a balance wasn’t maintained between them, misfortune could occur.
-If, on the other hand, order prevails in that region, riches are bestowed on the land, such as rain.
+If, on the other hand, order prevails in that region, riches such as rain are bestowed on the land.
 El Osario building, for example, is built over a natural cavern.

 Special features at Chichén Itzá